mk-fg/python-onedrive/doc/api.md

         Only used with later versions of "requests" than 1.0.0 (where adapters were introduced).

+        Please do not touch these unless you've read requests module documentation on what they actually do.

     * request(url, method='get', data=None, files=None, raw=False, raw\_all=False, headers={}, raise\_for={}, session=None)